rfwlab/rfw/docs/articles/goodies/devtools.md

 Changes to Go, RTML, Markdown and plugin assets trigger automatic rebuilds and refreshes.
 The watcher only recompiles what changed, keeping feedback loops short.

+The browser keeps an `EventSource` connection to the development server.
+Whenever a rebuild completes for Go, RTML, Markdown, or plugin-managed assets, the server notifies connected tabs to reload automatically.
+Changes appear immediately without needing to refresh manually.

 Some network file systems may miss events—restart the server or switch to polling in those cases.

 ## Profiling